ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 - ansible_security.ids_rule (master) was installed successfully
 ```

-As you see the role was installed to the roles default path, `~/.ansible/roles/`.
-It was prefixed by `ansible_security` which is the project writing the security roles used for example in this workshop.
+As you see the role is installed to the roles default path, `~/.ansible/roles/`.It was prefixed by `ansible_security`, this is the name of the project used for security roles, such as what we are using in this lab.

-As we now have the role installed on our control host, let's use it.
-Open your editor to create a new file, `add_snort_rule.yml`.
-And the name and target hosts, here `snort`.
-Also, since we need root rights to do changes to Snort, add the `become` flag so that Ansible will do a privilege escalation.
+Now that we have the role installed on our control host, we can use it in a playbook.
+In order to use the role, open your editor to create a new file, `add_snort_rule.yml`.
+Add the name `Add Snort rule` and target hosts, here `snort`.
+Since we need root rights to make any changes on Snort, add the `become` flag so that Ansible would take care of privilege escalation.

 ```yaml
 ---